Dimension Formulae and Generalised Deep Holes of the Leech Lattice Vertex Operator Algebra: Abstract

 We prove a dimension formula for the weight-$1$ subspace of a \voa{} $V^{\orb(g)}$ obtained by orbifolding a \strathol{} \voa{} $V$ of central charge $24$ with a finite-order automorphism $g$.
 Based on an upper bound derived from this formula we introduce the notion of a \gdh{} in $\Aut(V)$.

 Then we show that the orbifold construction defines a bijection between the \gdh{}s of the Leech lattice \voa{} $V_\Lambda$ with non-trivial fixed-point Lie subalgebra and the \strathol{} \voa{}s of central charge $24$ with non-vanishing weight-$1$ space.
-This provides the first uniform construction of these \voa{}s and naturally generalises the correspondence between the deep holes of the Leech lattice $\Lambda$ and the $23$ Niemeier lattices with non-vanishing root system found by Conway, Parker and Sloane.
+This provides a uniform construction of these \voa{}s and naturally generalises the correspondence between the deep holes of the Leech lattice $\Lambda$ and the $23$ Niemeier lattices with non-vanishing root system found by Conway, Parker, Sloane and Borcherds.